Lang-Ian/Platform/README.md

   KR_LAN_A1

-This is a project that I am using to improve my skills at building an embedded system using a Zynq SoC.
+This is a project that I am using to improve my skills at building an embedded system based a Zynq SoC.
 My aims are manifold.
 Principal amongst them are the following:

 1)  Linux
 2)  Ethernet